Advanced Learner Loan

 Repayments are linked to what you earn, and not how much you borrowed.

-If you take out a loan for an Access to Higher Education course, that loan will be ‘written off’ once you complete an eligible higher education course.
+If you take out a loan for an Access to Higher Education course, any outstanding balance on that loan will be ‘written off’ once you complete an eligible higher education course.
 This means you don’t have to repay it.

 When can I apply?